If you’re looking for the best agility ladder drills, then you have come to the right place.

 How To Create Your Agility Ladder

-- Two rolls of duct tape—or at least 25 to 30 feet of it.
+• Two rolls of duct tape—or at least 25 to 30 feet.

-- 10 Paint-stirring sticks.
+• 10 Paint-stirring sticks.
 Get the big ones, which are roughly 20 inches long.
-I think you can get them for free the paint counter at Home Depot.
+You can get them for free at the paint counter at Home Depot.

-Next, all you need is a few minutes to throw this whole project together.
+Next, you only need a few minutes to put this whole project together.

 Agility Ladder Dimensions